Project objectives, the programme so far, upcoming and ongoing works.

 York Road stabilisation: permanent works

-In July 2024 we started emergency repairs to stabilise the river wall either side of Langton Street Bridge (Banana Bridge), which included work to place 600 one-tonne bags on the river bank.
+In July 2024 we started emergency repairs to stabilise the river wall either side of Langton Street Bridge (Banana Bridge), which included placing 600 one-tonne bags on the river bank.

 Thank you

-We understand how inconvenient the road closure is.
+We understand how inconvenient changes to the road network are.
 Thank you for your patience so far.
-We are asking you to bear with us again as we start on the permanent repairs that will safeguard York Road and the river wall for future generations.
+We're asking you to bear with us again as we continue working on the permanent repairs that will safeguard York Road and the river wall for future generations.

 Ongoing works and wider programme